ggmirandac/ggmirandac/README.md

 # **Hello There** 🐋

 I'm a Biological Engineering student at [Universidad Catolica](https://www.ing.uc.cl/).
-I program in Python but I'm currently learning other programming lenguages like Julia and R.
+I program in Python but I'm currently learning other programming lenguages, like Julia and R.

+I'm interested in biothecnology, systems biology and finding ways to computate and simulate biological systems in computational ways.